LeonardPoissant/Haiku-Generator/README.md

 ![Alt text](client/public/FIGMA.png)

-The app needed to be accessible to anyone who wanted to play around with it, so I made the API public, instructions are below.
+The app needed to be accessible to anyone who wanted to play around with it, so I made the API public, instructions are below. fd

 That version of the app is available here: https://toolzbox.herokuapp.com/